 Ornamentation on Classical Guitar

 In this video, CGC Community Manager Dave Belcher walks you through an introduction to ornamentation on classical guitar.
-We’ll look at three basic ornaments here: the appoggiatura, the mordent, and the trill.
-Be sure to download the ornamentation guide to follow along.
+First, we’ll look at the three most common ornaments: the appoggiatura, the mordent, and the trill.
+Then we will introduce you to some basic principles for how to approach ornamentation and answer some common questions.

 Appoggiatura